nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 Example of usage:

-You received your monthly income of $2000 on 05/03/2023.
+You had beef noodles for $12.
 To add it to rainyDay, the following command can be provided to
 rainyDay:

 ```
-> add -out beef noodles $12 -c Food and Drinks <br>
+> add -out beef noodles $12 -c Food and Drinks
 Done!
 Added: out for beef noodles, -$12.00
 ```

-You paid for your school fees of $1000.50.
+You received you pay of $50000 on 26/03/2023.
 To add it to rainyDay, the following command can be provided to rainyDay:

 ```
 > add -in pay $50000 -date 26/03/2023